-Activity Name Duration Activity Scheduling Guidelines Notes Surveyor Arrival and Preliminary Planning, includes the Safety Briefing ng, includes the Safety Opening Conference ening Conference 15 minutes Orientation to Your Organization 30-60 minutes 1 st day, as early as possible Individual Tracer 60-120 minutes Individual Tracer activity occurs throughout the survey; the number of individuals who surveyors trace varies by organization Lunch 30 minutes At a time negotiated with the organization Issue Resolution OR Surveyor Planning/Team Meeting 30 minutes End of each day except last; can be scheduled at other times as necessary Daily Briefing 15-30 minutes Start of each survey day except the first day; can be scheduled at other times as necessary Competence Assessment and Credentialing & Privileging 30-60 minutes After some individual tracer activity has occurred; at a time negotiated with the organization Environment of Care and Emergency Management 45-90 minutes After some individual tracer activity has occurred; at a time negotiated with the organization System Tracer - Data Management 30-90 minutes After some individual tracer activity has occurred; at a time negotiated with the organization.
+Activity Name Suggested Activity Duration Scheduling Guidelines Notes Surveyor Arrival and Preliminary Planning, includes the Safety Briefing 30-60 minutes 1 st day, upon arrival Opening Conference pening Conference 15 minutes Orientation to Your Organization 30-60 minutes 1 st day, as early as possible Individual Tracer 60-120 minutes Individual Tracer activity occurs throughout the survey; the number of individuals who surveyors trace varies by organization Lunch 30 minutes At a time negotiated with the organization Issue Resolution OR Surveyor Planning/Team Meeting 30 minutes End of each day except last; can be scheduled at other times as necessary Daily Briefing 15-30 minutes Start of each survey day except the first day; can be scheduled at other times as necessary Competence Assessment and Credentialing & Privileging 30-60 minutes After some individual tracer activity has occurred; at a time negotiated with the organization Environment of Care and Emergency Management 45-90 minutes After some individual tracer activity has occurred; at a time negotiated with the organization System Tracer - Data Management 30-90 minutes After some individual tracer activity has occurred; at a time negotiated with the organization.
 If this is the only system tracer taking place during survey, the topics of Infection Control and Medication Management will be covered in this discussion.
-Leadership 60 minutes Towards the middle or end of survey at a time negotiated with the organization Surveyor Report Preparation 60-120 minutes Last day of survey CEO Exit Briefing 10-15 minutes Last day of survey Organization Exit Conference 30 minutes Last day, final activity of survey Life Safety Code Building Assessment 45-90 minutes Occurs on all Ambulatory Surgical Center surveys, both deemed status and non- deemed status; to evaluate compliance with the Ambulatory Health Care Occupancies chapters of the Life Safety Code® (NFPA 101- 2012) and Health Care Facilities Code NFPA 99- 2012;
+Leadership 60 minutes Towards the middle or end of survey at a time negotiated with the organization Surveyor Report Preparation 60-120 minutes Last day of survey CEO Exit Briefing 10-15 minutes Last day of survey Organization Exit Conference 30 minutes Last day, final activity of survey Life Safety Code Building Assessment 45-90 minutes Occurs on all Ambulatory Surgical Center surveys, both deemed status and non-deemed status; to evaluate compliance with the Ambulatory Health Care Occupancies chapters of the Life Safety Code® (NFPA 101-2012) and Health Care Facilities Code NFPA 99-2012; Also occurs on surveys where four or more individuals are Facility Orientation and Document Review 60-120 minutes simultaneously rendered incapable of self- preservation Occurs on all Ambulatory Surgical Center surveys, both deemed status and non-deemed status.

-Activity Name Duration Activity Scheduling Guidelines Notes Also occurs on surveys where four or more individuals are simultaneously rendered incapable of self- preservation Program Specific Tracer - Continuity of Care 60-120 minutes This focused tracer occurs during time designated for Individual Tracer Activity.
+Activity Name Suggested Activity Duration Scheduling Guidelines Notes Emergency Management 60 minutes Occurs on all Ambulatory Surgical Center surveys, both deemed status and non-deemed status.
+Program Specific Tracer - Continuity of Care 60-120 minutes This focused tracer occurs during time designated for Individual Tracer Activity.
 System Tracer - Infection Control 30-60 minutes Topic is most often covered during the Data Management system tracer and Individual Tracer Activity System Tracer - Medication Management 30-60 minutes Topic is most often covered during the Data Management system tracer and Individual Tracer Activity Bureau of Primary Health Care Surveys only Governance Discussion 45-60 minutes After some individual tracer activity has occurred; at a time negotiated with the organization Bureau of Primary Health Care Surveys only - Clinical Leadership & Staff Discussion 60 minutes After some individual tracer activity has occurred; at a time negotiated with the organization